A while back I had someone contact me about rebuilding her website.

 2. Hire a Website Designer Because You Need to Assure Your Website Code is Top-Notch

 Before we continue here, let me clarify something.

 Technically, a web designer is the one who creates the overall look and feel of the website.

 The web developer is the one who takes the design created by the web designer and builts it into the living, breathing website.

 I’ve used the term “web designer” in the broad sense that the person – or persons – who you hire to build your website has the ability to not only design the website but also to create the code that powers it.

 It’s kind of like this: Architects and engineers are usually the ones who design the plans for a house, a building, or some other kind of big construction project.

-It’s the general contractor who’s the one who is responsible for doing the actual building, making sure everything fits together perfectly, and works according to the design.
+But it’s the general contractor who’s the one who is responsible for doing the actual building, making sure everything fits together perfectly and works according to the design.